Back to Blog

 Here's where Shopify's real cost picture gets ugly.
 The average store spends $200-350/month on third-party apps.
 Stores doing real volume — 2,000+ orders per month — routinely spend $500 to $1,000 or more.

 The problem isn't the base subscription price of individual apps.
 It's the per-order fees layered on top.
 Tracking apps charge $0.05-0.08 per shipment.
 Invoicing apps charge $0.03-0.05 per invoice.
-Returns apps charge $0.50-1.50 per return.
+Returns apps charge $0.50-1.50 per return — a custom returns app removes that fee entirely.
 These usage-based fees compound as your store grows, and they're the single biggest area where merchants overpay.

 A realistic app stack for a mid-size store — tracking, invoicing, returns, reviews, email, and a loyalty program — can easily total $800/month when you add up base fees plus usage charges.
 That's $9,600 per year in app fees alone.